vijayanajay/st_final/docs/codebase_overview.md

 **Testing:**
 - Unit tests in `tests/test_strategies.py` verify the functionality of the `BaseStrategy` class and the `generate_sma_crossover_signals` function.
-- Unit tests in `tests/test_apply_strategy.py` verify the functionality of the `apply_strategy` function, including error handling and signal generation.
+- Comprehensive unit tests in `tests/test_apply_strategy.py` verify the functionality of the `apply_strategy` function, including:
-- Tests ensure that signals are correctly generated based on the strategy parameters.
+  - Correct signal generation for SMA crossover strategy
+  - Proper handling of valid and invalid strategy_params (missing keys, incorrect types)
+  - Behavior with different fast_sma and slow_sma column names
+  - Error handling for unsupported strategy types
+  - Edge cases (empty DataFrame, DataFrame with NaNs in feature columns)
+  - Appropriate logging behavior
+  - Preservation of the original DataFrame
+- These tests ensure the reliability and correctness of the strategy application logic, providing confidence in backtesting results.